Back to all posts

 Key Takeaways

-- Href links build your website’s structure: Think of them as the hallways connecting every room on your site.
+• Href links build your website’s structure: Think of them as the hallways connecting every room on your site.
 A well-planned linking strategy guides visitors logically from one page to the next and helps search engines understand how your content is related.

-- Make your anchor text descriptive and clear: The clickable text of a link should tell people exactly where they’re going.
+• Make your anchor text descriptive and clear: The clickable text of a link should tell people exactly where they’re going.
 Instead of “click here,” use specific phrases like “schedule a couples massage” to improve user experience and provide valuable context for search engines.

-- Use different link types to help your visitors: You can make it easier for clients to connect with you by using specialized links.
-A
+• Use different link types to help your visitors: You can make it easier for clients to connect with you by using specialized links.
+A mailto: link opens a pre-addressed email, and a tel: link lets mobile users call you with a single tap, removing friction and encouraging action.

-First Things First: What Is an Href Link?
+What Exactly Is an Href Link?

 You click on links all day, every day.
 But have you ever stopped to think about what makes them work?
 The magic behind every clickable piece of text or image on a website is a bit of HTML code, and its most important ingredient is the href link.